 We’ll also touch on the state of the downgrade and outline what you can expect from Apple and iOS 13 down the road.

-As we push away from the release we’re hearing and seeing complaints about bugs and iOS 13.2.2’s performance.
+As we push away from the release we’re seeing complaints about bugs and performance problems.
 Some of these issues are minor, others are much bigger.

-The current list of iOS 13.2.2 problems includes some familiar faces.
 Some users are having trouble downloading and installing the new update.
-If your iOS 13.2.2 installation gets stuck, try hard resetting your phone.
+If your iOS 13.3.1 installation gets stuck, try hard resetting your phone.
 This typically resolves the issue.

-We’re also seeing complaints about abnormal amounts of UI lag, AirPlay issues, syncing issues with the Notes app, Touch ID and Face ID issues, weird battery drain, issues with first and third-party apps, Exchange issues, HomePod issues, iMessage issues, Wi-Fi problems, Bluetooth problems, CarPlay issues, lockups, freezes, and crashes.
+We’re also seeing complaints about abnormal amounts of UI lag, AirPlay issues, Touch ID and Face ID issues, weird battery drain, issues with first and third-party apps, Exchange issues, HomePod issues, iMessage issues, Wi-Fi problems, Bluetooth problems, CarPlay issues, lockups, freezes, and crashes.

 We’ve put together a step-by-step pre-installation process and it will take you through the best way to prepare for the move.